 - 1952 - The Chicago White Sox accept the resignation of general manager Charlie A. Comiskey, Jr. after his request for more money is refused.

 - 1969 - The last-place Washington Senators name former Boston Red Sox star Ted Williams as their new manager.
 Williams signs a five-year contract worth a reported salary of $75,000 per season.
-Under his leadership, the Senators will finish with a record of 86-76, the best mark in the franchise's history in Washington.
+Under his leadership, the "new" Senators will finish with a record of 86-76, the best mark in the franchise's history in Washington.

 - 1973 - The Boston Red Sox sign veteran slugger Orlando Cepeda to be their first designated hitter.
 The Red Sox become the first team to sign a player specifically for the role of DH, a new rule that will go into effect this season.